 From lunch to dinner, and beyond at Amok sunset

 Amok sunset bar and restaurant is open daily from lunch until 10 pm or later for those who decide to stay for dinner.
-It is also possible to book in advance for dinner, but it would be a shame not to enjoy the sunset, very spectacular as of 5.30 pm.
+It is also possible to book in advance for dinner, but it would be a shame not to enjoy the sunset, which is very spectacular as of 5.30 pm.
 One of the places to be in Nusa Penida.

 Amok also regularly organizes techno parties with international DJs.
-Each DJ has his own musical style but the music is always lounge at sunset time to preserve the magic of the moment and then evolves during dinner and the rest of the evening.
-The party generally end around 2 am or even later for special occasions such as New Year’s Eve.
+Each DJ has his musical style but the music is always lounge at sunset time to preserve the magic of the moment and then evolves during dinner and the rest of the evening.
+The party generally ends around 2 am or even later for special occasions such as New Year’s Eve.

 Live music groups are also regularly invited.

 How to get to Amok sunset bar and restaurant ?

 To get to Amok from Toyapakeh you will take the first intersection to the right, towards Crystal Bay and Gamat Bay.

 Arrived at a fork, you will take the little path to the right, indicating Amok sunset.
 You will then continue this path till the end.
 About halfway the course is no longer paved.
 There are regular signs to confirm that, yes, you are on the right road!